 Koalas are nocturnal animals, they sleep during the daytime and come out to forage in the nighttime.

 A koala can spend up to 20 hours a day sleeping.

 A male koala is called a buck, a female is called a doe and a baby is called a joey.

-A baby koala will spend about six months inside its mothers' pouch after birth.
-After they emerge from their mother's pouch, they spend another six months riding on the mothers back or abdomen.
+A baby koala will spend about six months inside its mother's pouch after birth.
+After they emerge from their mother's pouch, they spend another six months riding on their mother's back or abdomen.

 The name koala is from the Australian Aboriginal language.
 It means "no drink" and they got this name because it was believed at the time, they didn't need to drink water.

 A picture of a mother and baby koala (Phascolarctus cinereus).

 A picture of a koala (Phascolarctus cinereus adustus).